 That accessibility extends to the water, too, with Pattaya offering a large number of sites on which new or casual divers can feel comfortable.
 Even as more-seasoned divers tackle the more-challenging wrecks and deep spots in Laem Tong and Samae San, PADI Open Water and Scuba divers can enjoy reef sites filled with tropical fish, forests of sea anemone and giant sea turtles!
 There’s even a submerged restaurant to explore.

 This is only a short introduction.
-For extensive details and photos of the reefs of the Near and Far Islands as well as Pattaya’s four wrecks, see these pages:
+For extensive details and photos of the reefs of the Near and Far Islands as well as Pattaya’s three wrecks, see these pages: